 Risk 2: Taxes

-If you look at the fine print on the IBR and PAYE student loan forgiveness options, you will see that debt forgiven is actually considered taxable income (Note: if you get your loans forgiven under the Public Service Forgiveness Option, this particular tax concern does not apply).
+If you look at the fine print on the income driven student loan forgiveness options, you will see that debt forgiven is actually considered taxable income by the IRS.
+(Note: if you get your loans forgiven under the Public Service Forgiveness Option, this particular tax concern does not apply).

 Lets go back to our previous example.
 Gus, who paid more in interest, but got approximately $15,000 in student loans forgiven, will have to pay tax on that forgiven debt.
 The IRS treats forgiven debt the same as income.
 That means that on top of the regular taxes that Gus would normally pay, the IRS will tax him on an extra $15,000 of income!